sdwarren617/amaze/README.md

 #### Lesson 4: Publish your custom website

 ### So you wanna make your own website?
-Here's some inpsiration, `🌶️ = exponential perspiration`
+Here's some inpsiration `🌶️ = exponential perspiration`

 <!-- ### Blog